Kowabunga is an SD-WAN and HCI (Hyper-Converged Infrastructure) Orchestration Engine.

 load-balance traffic from public network (i.e. Internet) to private network, in association with Kawaii.
 In such a scenario, Kawaii holds public IP address exposure, and route public traffic to Konvey instances, through NAT settings.

-As with Kawaii, Konvey uses Kowabunga’s concept of Multi-Zone Resources (MZR) to ensure that, when the requested region features multiple availability zones, a project’s Konvey instance gets created in each zone, making it highyl resilient.
+As with Kawaii, Konvey uses Kowabunga’s concept of Multi-Zone Resources (MZR) to ensure that, when the requested region features multiple availability zones, a project’s Konvey instance gets created in each zone, making it highly resilient.

 Warning